Title IX/Sexual Harassment

 If Parties would like to have witnesses who are not listed on the hearing notice as participants appear at the hearing on their behalf, the names of the additional witnesses must be submitted to the Title IX Coordinator within 3 days of receiving the hearing notice described above.
 The Hearing Panel will ultimately determine which witnesses will be called at the hearing.
 If necessary, a revised hearing notice will be issued.

 The live hearing may be in person, virtual, or a combination of both, as long as participants can simultaneously see and hear each other.
-At either Party's request, the College will allow the Parties to be in separate rooms during the hearing with technology that enables the Hearing Panel and Parties to simultaneously see and hear the Party or the witness answering questions and each other.
+At either Party's request, the University will allow the Parties to be in separate rooms during the hearing with technology that enables the Hearing Panel and Parties to simultaneously see and hear the Party or the witness answering questions and each other.
 The hearing will be audio and/or video recorded.

 To comply with the Family Educational Rights and Privacy Act ("FERPA"), and to provide an orderly process for the presentation and consideration of relevant information without undue intimidation or pressure, the hearing process is not open to the public.
 Participants in the live hearing are inclusive of: